mathialo/bython/README.md

 To run a bython program, simply type

-	> bython source.by
+	> bython source.by arg1 arg2 ...

-to run `source.by`.
-To compile multiple files just list them all:
+to run `source.by` with arg1, arg2, ... as command line arguments.
+To compile multiple files, list them all with the -m flag:

-	> bython source1.by source2.by ...
+	> bython -m source1.by source2.by ...

-The first file listed will be executed, the rest will be translated from bython to python (useful for imports).
+This is useful for imports.
+Notice that the -m flag has been added.
+It stands for multiple files, and tells bython to treat all the words in the command as filenames instead of cmd-line args.

 If you want more details on how to run bython files (flags, etc), type